Bhoj Raj: In popular culture

+He features primarily in many biopics of Meera Bai, including Meera (1945), a Tamil language film starring M. S. Subbulakshmi, and Meera (1979), a Hindi film by Gulzar with Hema Malini in lead role and Vinod Khanna playing the role of Bhoj Raj.

 The relationship between Bhojraj, the worldly heir-apparent of a powerful kingdom, and Meerabai, a princess with a passion for God and a preference for detachment and austerity, has engaged the attention of several scholars.
 Kiran Nagarkar has written a semi-fictional book "Cuckold," dealing with the many nuances of this relationship.
 The book's title refers to Bhojraj himself, for he took second place to God Krishna in the affections of his wife.
 The book was widely acclaimed and received the Sahitya Akademi Award in 2001.

 Other portrayals of Bhojraj are found in Indian films.
 In the Tamil film Meera, the role of Bhojraj is played by V. Nagayya.
 Bhojraj shown to be a sensitive and conscientious prince with a fondness for music and Meerabai's poetry.
 He is shown making many efforts to woo the woman he is married to, and largely succeeds in establishing a relationship of affection and mutual respect.
 His several private frustrations in this project are also depicted sensitively.
 Towards the end, Bhojraj's own sense of duty towards his kingdom and people, and the need to maintain the dignity of his royal house, added to disapproval from family and courtiers, compel him to send his wife into exile.
 Meerabai later dies after having a vision of the God Krishna, and in the final scene of the film, Bhojraj is shown becoming a devotee of his own wife.
 This version is at variance with most other versions of events, which state that Bhojraj died before Meerabai, and that her subsequent exile was ordered by Bhojraj's younger brother and successor.